alarm-redist/fifty-states/analyses/OH_cd_2020/doc_OH_cd_2020.md

 ## Data Sources
 Data for Ohio comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).
+Ohio has many precincts which are not geographically contiguous, especially in and around Franklin County (Columbus).
+We do not attempt to split or otherwise correct these precincts, which may lead some simulated districts to be geographically noncontiguous, despite being contiguous according to the precinct adjacency graph.

 ## Pre-processing Notes
 We merge the precincts all counties which are not split by the enacted plan.